UV index today UV Index

 Loading

-Today's UV index in Brooklyn, United States United States will be up to 1.3, indicating low risk of harm from the sun's UV rays for the average person.
-Check our tips for today to make sure you're safe in the sun.
+Today's UV index in Brooklyn, United States United States will be up to 4.8, indicating a moderate level of sun exposure for the average person.
+Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 Today's tips